Menu Close

 Michael Faraday Medal and Prize

-For experimental physics, awarded in even-numbered years.
+For outstanding and sustained contributions to experimental physics, awarded in even-numbered years.

 About Michael Faraday